Please use this identifier to cite or link to this item: https://hdl.handle.net/11681/6246

 Title: Seasonal biomass and carbohydrate allocation in a southern population of Eurasian watermilfoil

-Madsen, John Douglas.
+Authors: Madsen, John Douglas

 Keywords: Autofragment